Ontario cities falling short of housing targets; just Pickering, Oakville, guaranteed bonuses

 Taking a closer look at Canada’s 100 largest communities paints a gloomy picture of Ontario’s ability to build enough homes to meet its assigned targets and make progress towards a fixing housing crisis that continues to be trending in the wrong direction.

-Just three Ontario towns cracked the top 20 in housing starts per capita, with only Pickering (#9) making the top ten in the country.
+Just three Ontario towns cracked the top 20 in housing starts per capita over the last six years, with only Pickering (#9) making the top ten in the country.
 British Columbia had eight communities crack the top 20, while Quebec had 4.

 Ontario municipalities did make up 13 of the bottom 20 spots for per-capita homebuilding, including Golden Horseshoe communities Aurora (81), Brampton (83), St. Catharines (85), Ajax (87), Burlington (89) and Halton Hills (91).